-Many of these options offer multiple ways to earn miles through various products or services.
-We’ve selected examples of some of the best offers and shared them in the chart below.
+Many of these options offer multiple ways to earn miles through various products or services, including the offers below.

 You should check the rates on these offers before signing up.
 Make sure the rates offered do not outweigh the miles benefits, as you may end up earning less interest or paying more than if you skipped the miles.

-American Airlines’ AAdvantage miles program is a participant in e-Rewards, an online data collection company wherein you can participate in marketing research and earn miles in return.
+American Airlines AAdvantage is a participant in e-Rewards, an online data collection company wherein you can participate in marketing research and earn miles in return.

 There is no public registration directly with e-Rewards.
 Instead, you’ll need to be invited through American Airlines AAdvantage to participate.

 You can receive daily surveys by email or view them by logging into your account online.
-Usually, they offer a certain dollar amount in e-Rewards currency for completing the survey.
+Usually, you’ll be offered a certain dollar amount in e-Rewards currency for completing the survey.